SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
 This tool is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
 There are many ways to achieve this, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
 It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you had made a bad decision, especially if many users are already using the contracts that you had deployed.

 This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from a **single-use account** that nobody owns and whose **private keys are unknown and not needed**.
 Regardless of who does the deployment, as long as the transaction data remains the same, the contract will always get the same address on any EVM blockchain.
+This method is described in the [ERC-1820: Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) Ethereum standard in which the registry contract is deployed to an expected predetermined address.

 The two main options of using keyless deployment are:
 - Use a factory contract that had been deployed keylessly to deploy your contracts;